 Let's consider that we have our own RTR server on our network with IP address 192.168.1.1:

-If connection is established and database from the validator is received, we can check prefix validity:
+If the connection is established and a database from the validator is received, we can check prefix validity:

-Now cached database can be used by routing filters to accept/reject prefixes based on RPKI validity.
-At first we need to set up filter rule which defines against which RPKI group perform the verification.
-After that filters are ready to match status from RPKI database.
-Status, can have one of three values:
+Now the cached database can be used by routing filters to accept/reject prefixes based on RPKI validity.
+At first, we need to set up a filter rule which defines against which RPKI group performs the verification.
+After that filters are ready to match the status from the RPKI database.
+Status can have one of three values:

 |address (IPv4/6) mandatory||Address of the RTR server|